dwilliams/dwilliams.github.io/posts/posting-again.rst

 .. -- Talk a bit about the ole radio switch

+The first repo (https://github.com/dwilliams/ole-radio-input-switch) contains a project to provide an input for the old radios that I'm restoring.
+I would like to be able to use these radios for audio books or soft music around the house.
+I'm not a fan of the butchering that happens to these radios when people replace the old tube guts with an iPood or raspberry pi media player and cheap chinese amplifier.
+I've designed a couple of small boards that can be inserted into an old radio between the detector section and the amplifier or output section (which is usually where a volume control exists) that will allow a line input or bluetooth module to be switched in.
+This adds an input while keeping the original radio circuitry intact and functional.

+Here's some pictures of these boards:

+.. thumbnail:: ../../galleries/OleRadioSwitch/amp-and-switch-brd.png
+.. thumbnail:: ../../galleries/OleRadioSwitch/amp-and-switch.png
+.. thumbnail:: ../../galleries/OleRadioSwitch/power-board-12v-brd.png
+.. thumbnail:: ../../galleries/OleRadioSwitch/power-board-12v.png

+|

 .. -- Talk a bit about the pcb things

 The second repo (https://github.com/dwilliams/pcb-things) contains random printed circuit board designs that don't fit